top of page

 • I do not overfunction for people who undercommunicate

-• I decide what my priorities are
+• I decide what my priorities are: family, health, happiness

-• I am worthy without constant output
+• I am worthy without constant output and production

 • The most aligned connections will survive anything

-• I create space for true capacity
+• I create space for true capacity and alignment

 • I trust others to stay in their lane and learn on their own journey